 - An oral assessment administered by a member of the Board of Examiners and a Diplomatic Security Technical Specialist.

 We are currently planning to conduct examinations only in the Washington, DC metropolitan area.
-Travel to the assessment location is at the expense of the applicant.

 All applicants will be notified of the outcome of their applications.
 Selected candidates will be invited to come for an oral assessment at the Department of State, Washington, D.C.